 We all are collections of stories.
 Stories shape our reality and define our identities and lives.
 Accordingly, those who master the art and craft of storytelling have a great advantage in communication, are more effective in their work, and more successful in their social life.

-Moreover, if storytelling is important for anyone, it is even more fundamental for those – such as teachers – who made of communication their daily professional activity.
-This course will introduce the participants to the core features of storytelling examining stories from the oral tradition as well as contemporary and technology based stories from movies, comics, and videogames.
+Moreover, if storytelling is important for anyone, it is fundamental for those who made communication their daily professional activity, teachers for instance.
+This course will introduce the participants to the core features of storytelling through examining stories from the oral tradition, as well as contemporary and technology-based stories from movies, comics, and videogames.

-By its end, the participants will be more aware of the immense power stories have in everyday life, and will be able to use this understanding to improve their education, professional and personal life.
+By the end, the participants will be more aware of the immense power stories have in everyday life, and will be able to use this understanding to improve their attitude, as well as their professional and personal life.

 Participants in the course will learn to: